Deutschland sucht den Superstar

 Deutschland sucht den Superstar (DSDS; "Germany is looking for the Superstar") is a German reality talent show.
 Part of the Idol franchise, it was created by British media mogul Simon Fuller as a spin-off from the British show Pop Idol, of which two series were broadcast between the years of 2001 and 2003.
 Debuting to mediocre ratings in November 2002 on the RTL network, the show has since become one of the most successful shows on German television.

 The program aims to discover the best singer in the country through a series of nationwide auditions in which viewer voting determines the winner.
 Voting is done through phone and SMS text voting.

 In July 2022, RTL announced that the show would discontinue after the conclusion of the 20th season in 2023.
+In the first live show of the 20th season it was announced that there will be a 21st season in 2024.

 Season summaries

 Season 1

 The first season 2002–2003 of Deutschland sucht den Superstar debuted without much hype in November 2002 on the RTL network.
 The show's co-hosts were Swiss actress Michelle Hunziker and former soap opera actor Carsten Spengemann, while the jury consisted of music producer Dieter Bohlen, radio host Thomas Bug, British music journalist Shona Fraser, and then-president of BMG Germany, Thomas M. Stein.
 Through word of mouth generated by the appeal of its contestants and the presence of Bohlen's acid-tongued commentary, the show grew into a phenomenon ending with a finale viewed by an estimated twelve million viewers in March 2003.